Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 1970 - El Consejo Housing Complex, Parana, Province of Entre Rios Argentina.
 This complex provided over 2,500 units of low- and middle-income housing for the region's exploding population.
 The buildings were assembled from large steel-reinforced modules — essentially concrete tunnels quadrangular in section — two or three of which could be piled atop one another.
 Concrete walls and partitions erected within each module provided individually tailored floor plans.
 Elevated walkways and terraces broke up the uniformity of the architecture.

-1970 - Adrogue Housing Complex, Buenos Aires Argentina.
+1970 - The Adrogue Housing Complex, Buenos Aires Argentina.
 Unbuilt.
 Within the series of housing complexes developed in the 1960s and early 1970s, this project stands out by virtue of its relatively small scale and upmarket target clientele.
 The cluster of four-story, ten-unit terraced buildings, set within an extensively landscaped park, was meant to evoke a garden habitat: each two-to four-bedroom unit would have exposures on two sides and open onto a terrace overlooking the rest of the complex.

-1971 - Residential Building at Juez Tedin 2909, Buenos Aires Argenitina.
+1971 - The Residential Building at Juez Tedin 2909, Buenos Aires Argenitina.
 The independent steel structure enclosing this residential building's glass-and-brick facade originated as a way of meeting the project's requirement for terraces.
 Despite being outside of the buildings envelope, the steel frame is part of its reinforced concrete construction, and merges with balcony railings and wooden parapets to create a slatted exterior screen.
 The screen provides solar shielding and also defines the building's volume within the prescribed municipal zoning.
 Each apartment occupies an entire floor featuring an open layout around a vertical access core.
 The ground floor location of the tenants' garage was dictated by site conditions that made excavation economically unfeasible.
 Perched atop the open garage, the building has a large, unusually open lobby with views of the landscaped gardens that surround the site.

-1971 - Confluencia Housing Complex, Province of Neuquen Argentina.
+1971 - The Confluencia Housing Complex, Province of Neuquen Argentina.
 Unbuilt.
 This complex included a bank, cafeteria, and other commercial spaces, as well as 450 housing units, within a steel and concrete box-frame structure occupying an entire block.
 The design left most of the ground level open to the city, with large portions of the building elevated above a public plaza.

 1972 - Buenos Aires, Argentina.
 Status unknown.
 Do you know where it is?